 This recipe is perfect for cold, rainy nights (or any night, for that matter).
 Bailey keeps insisting that I post it, calling the chicken and its broth “heaven,” and “all I want to eat!”
 It goes beautifully with mashed potatoes and braised carrots, parsnips, and spinach.
 I like to make it on Sundays.
 Leftovers are perfect for chicken soup, thai soup, or chicken salad.

 serves 4–6 • adapted from Broth & Stock by Jennifer McGruther

 1 whole chicken

 plenty of pepper

 Preheat the oven to 275°F.

 Sprinkle a little olive oil in a large, heavy pot or dutch oven.
 Lay the chicken inside, breast up.
 Slice the lemon half and onion in half once more, then stuff these inside the chicken’s cavity.
-Tie the legs together (start by looping the string around the neck, strings against the back, and coming up around the backs of the thighs and tying the ankles tightly).
+Tie the legs together.

 Sprinkle a generous amount of olive oil onto the chicken and rub to coat well.
-Grind a bunch of pepper on the chicken, then sprinkle all of the salt on top.
+Grind a bunch of pepper on the chicken, then sprinkle all of the salt on top and around the chicken.
 Pour the white wine into the bottom of the pot.
 Cover with a lid, or foil if need be, and roast in the oven for 3 hours.
 Remove the lid, turn the oven up to 375°F, and roast for another 40 minutes, until the skin is crispy and browned.
 Especially good over mashed potatoes alongside roasted root vegetables.
 Enjoy!